Sura Kees

-Sura Kees (Alemannic: "sour cheese"), also known as Vorarlberger Sauerkäse or Montafoner Sauerkäse is a low-fat sour milk cheese originally from the Montafon valley in Vorarlberg (Austria).
+Sura Kees (Alemannic for 'sour cheese'), also known as Vorarlberger Sauerkäse or Montafoner Sauerkäse, is a low-fat sour milk cheese originally from the Montafon valley in Vorarlberg (Austria).
 It is traditionally made from skim milk and is a by-product of butter production.
-Sura Kees resembles the Tyrolean Grey Cheese.
+Sura Kees resembles the Tyrolean grey cheese.

-The registration of the PDO states that its production has been a significant element of Vorarlberg's peasant gastronomy for centuries.

 Sura Kees is usually served with vinegar, oil and onions, pure on black bread or eaten with potatoes.

 Production method

 For the production of the traditional Montafoner Sura Kees, filtered milk is filled into "Brenten" (typical wooden vessels) to separate milk into cream and skim milk followed by a ripening period of one to two days.
 The cream is used for the production of butter, the skim milk is the raw material for sour cheese production.

 The skimmed milk is acidified in the "Zuber" (wooden vat), filled into the "Kessi" (copper kettle) and heated to max.
 40°C. The "Bolma" (cheese curd) is turned and filled with the "Bolmakelle" (ladle device) in the "Käsker" (special form), pressed by its own weight.
 It remains there until a solid mass is formed (about 24 hours).
 Then it is usually turned twice, so that the excess whey can drain.
 The mass is taken out of the mold, rubbed with salt (sometimes with paprika) and matured in the cellar.
 After about 3 weeks, the cheese rind is washed off, the cheese loaves are placed on wooden cheese racks and ripened in a further 4 to 6 weeks in the ripening room at 18 to 20°C. During this time, the "Muffna", the glassy, greasy bark of the sour cheese, grows thicker with age and gives the cheese its typical aroma.
 The loaves of sour milk cheese mature from outside to inside.